 Nowadays, many people like to check the menu online before choosing a restaurant.
 So make sure you post your menu online.
 The best way to do this is to have your restaurant’s own website where you can flaunt your menu.
 You can even tie up with food delivery apps like Zomato and FoodPanda or online reservation services like WowTables, who also show your menus online.

-However, make sure your menu facilitates browsing and is mobile-friendly.
+However, make sure your online restaurant menu design facilitates browsing and is mobile-friendly.
 Hence, refrain from posting it as a PDF.

-Menus that don’t describe items alienate customers and take up your servers’ time as they need to explain it.
+Restaurant menu design that doesn’t describe items alienate customers and take up your servers’ time as they need to explain it.
 Give a brief and interesting description of your items, explaining if the dish is hot, cold, spicy, vegetarian, or contains nuts, gluten or other allergy-inducing ingredients, especially if the cuisine you serve isn’t native to the land.
+Find out how to write striking restaurant menu descriptions here.

-A great menu can make an impact on the guest experience and profits.
+A great restaurant menu design can make an impact on the guest experience and profits.
 Make a lasting impression with yours.